IoT security—an overview

 Connection to valuable operational technology

-Many businesses would love take advantage of the business benefits of connection, but can’t risk the losses of revenue, if facilities are attacked and go down, even a few days.
-The good news is that there are trusted IoT security companies that offer software solutions to help protect against attacks.
+Many businesses would love take advantage of the business benefits of connection, but can't risk the losses of revenue, if facilities are attacked and go down, even a few days.
+The good news is that there are trusted IoT cybersecurity companies that offer software solutions to help protect against attacks.